bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/account.md

 ## Signing and verifying

 An account can be used to sign an arbitrary message.
 Any party with the received message and the corresponding signature can then validate if the message was created by a known sender (authentication) and that the message was not altered in transit (integrity).
-This functionality is usually useful when you have a server application that needs to authenticate if the requests are from valid users.
+This functionality is usually useful when you have a server application that needs to authenticate whether requests are from valid users.

 {% codetabs %}
 {% codetab JS %}